Tiendil/tiendil-org-content/content/posts/2024-020-grainau-hikes-and-beer-on-3000-meters/en.md

 The border between Germany and Austria passes somewhere along the mountain, so at the top, there are two lifts, two observation platforms, and two restaurants.
 It's funny that the basic set of dishes in the restaurants is different.
 The Germans have a canteen with German sausage, ketchup, and French fries, while the Austrians have their own sausages (thinner) with mustard and [pretzels](https://en.wikipedia.org/wiki/Pretzel).

-If you really want to, you can walk up the top of the mountain, but it will take a lot of time (according to the signs, it takes 8-10 hours from the village) and require some equipment: sticks, shoes, a helmet.
+If you really want to, you can walk up to the top of the mountain, but it will take a lot of time (according to the signs, it takes 8-10 hours from the village) and require some equipment: sticks, shoes, a helmet.
 And 3000 meters is not a joke — there's less oxygen up there — some training is needed.
 We didn't risk it :-D

-There are remnants of the last glaciers in Germany on the mountain, scientists say they will soon melt completely, so hurry up.
+There are remnants of the last glaciers in Germany on the mountain.
+Scientists say they will melt entirely soon, so hurry up.

-Surprisingly, there was a snow mountain (in summer), where you can slide straight to the remains of the glacier.
+Surprisingly, there was a snow mountain (in summer) where you can slide straight to the remains of the glacier.

 /// brigid-youtube
 id = "6YsFKnIHswI"